Sheila (French singer): Career

 She put an end to her artistic collaboration with her manager Carrère at the beginning of the 1980s, then took a brand new musical direction in 1983 when she met Yves Martin, a composer and producer who later became her husband.
-She recorded three albums under his direction between 1983 and 1988, and her new songs were critically acclaimed.
+She recorded three albums under his direction between 1983 and 1988, and her new songs were critically acclaimed ("Tangue au", "Emmenez-moi", "Je suis comme toi", "Pour te retrouver", 'Le Tam-Tam du vent"...).
 Becoming disillusioned with the music business and record industry, she abandoned her music career between 1989 and 1998.
 During this break, she wrote three successful books, had her own regular TV show, played in a TV series and started making sculptures.

 However Sheila had a successful comeback in music in 1998 with a new CD compiling re-recordings of some of her hits, along with new songs.
 It went gold within one month.
 Thanks to this unexpected success, another studio album called Dense was released a year later with brand new songs.

 Sheila is still widely popular today, performing concerts in 1998 and 2002 at the Olympia, in 2006 at the Cabaret Sauvage with an unplugged concert or on tour with "La Tournée des Idoles" in 2009 and 2010.
 In 2005 she signed a deal with Warner Music France after many years of negotiation.
 All of her recordings, including her self-produced albums, can now be released on CD under the same label.
 Following this agreement, her complete recordings were issued in an 18 CD box set in 2006.
 It included more than 400 songs, unknown recordings, demos, alternative takes, duets, TV performances and German, Italian, Spanish and English versions of her hits.

 In 2007, Warner Music France decided to release separately each of her albums on CD with its original artwork and bonus tracks.
 Most of them are also re-issued on vinyl LP format.

 Her album Little Darlin was remastered and released in Japan in January 2011 on SHM-CD.
 This reissue is the replica of the original LP with its Japanese cover.
 The pictures and artwork are completely different from other international pressings.
 It also contains the title "Prisoner" as on the first Japanese release in 1981 (it remained unknown on other markets until 1996).

 She was one of the contestants during the Second season of Danse avec les stars (Dancing with the Stars).

 Sheila celebrated her 50 years in the music industry with a show at the Paris Olympia music hall in September 2012.
 A brand new album "Solide" with 10 new songs was released in November 2012.

 In February 2013 she received a "Victoire de la Musique" award celebrating her 50-year career anniversary.

-Late 2019, Sheila took part in the French port of the famous Masked Singer TV franchise, under the Squirrel costume.
+Late 2019, Sheila took part in the French version of the famous Masked Singer TV franchise, under the Squirrel costume.
 She was eliminated in the second episode, and unmasked to overall surprise since none of the show's panelists guessed her successfully.